kzmssk/publications/list.md

 * __Kazuma Sasaki__, Madoka Yamakawa, Kana Sekiguchi, and Tetsuya Ogata, “Classification of Photo and Sketch Images using Convolutional Neural Networks,” In Artificial Neural Networks and Machine Learning -- ICANN 2016, Lecture Notes in Computer Science (LNCS), (Proceedings of the 25th International Conference on Artificial Neural Networks (ICANN 2016), Barcelona, Spain, September 2016)

 # International Conferences

+* __Kazuma Sasaki__ and Tetsuya Ogata: End-to-End Visuomotor Learning of Drawing Sequences using Recurrent Neural Networks, Proceedings of The 2018 International Joint Conference on Neural Networks (IJCNN 2018), accepted, Rio, Brazil, Jul 8, 2018 – Jul 13, 2018.

 * __Kazuma Sasaki__, Hadi Tjandra, Kuniaki Noda, Kuniyuki Takahashi, and Tetsuya Ogata: Neural Network based Model for Visual-motor Integration Learning of Robot’s Drawing Behavior: Association of a Drawing Motion from a Drawn Image, Proceedings of 2015 IEEE/RAS International Conference on Intelligent Robots and Systems (IROS 2015), Accepted, (acceptance rate 46\%), Hamburg, Germany, Sept.
 28- Oct.
 2, 2015.